AlexGCbn/CI_PP2_GALAXY_RAIDERS/README.md

 ## Goals:
 ### Development goals:
-* Have a fully functional and accessible website.
+* Have a fully responsive and accessible website.
 * Provide a consistent experience throughout the pages.
-* Have a consistent style throughout the pages.
 * Provide easy navigation.
 * Have a design that fits the game.
+* Develop the website with as much interactiveness as possible.
+* Be able to get feedback that has passed through validation.

 ### Target audience goals:
 * Provide a theme that fits the era and game style.
 * Have more than one ways for people to contact the owner.
 * Have easy to use and understand navigation.
+* Provide feedback to each user.

 ## Features: